 - Are my actions and decisions likely to foster greater independence and self-sufficiency in my young adult or greater dependency?

-Third, we need to evaluate the effectiveness of our approach based upon our adherence to the criteria above and not on how receptive the young adult is to our approach.
+Fourth, we need to evaluate the effectiveness of our approach based upon our adherence to the criteria above and not on how receptive the young adult is to our approach.
 This is what I call “doing your own report card.”

-The Source of Happiness
+The Source of Unhappiness